How to Connect Notion to ChatGPT (6 Methods + Trade-Offs)

 Want semantic search (relevant snippets, not full pages)?

-Already paying for ChatGPT Pro or Claude Pro?
+Already paying for ChatGPT Pro?

 Just testing this workflow occasionally?